Basics of IP Explained: What are Intellectual Property Rights?

 Now, let us try to understand the key differences in these types of patents with an example:

-A person ‘X’ invents a new procedure in which a new variety of flower-bearing plant can be grown indoors without using soil or manure or seeds in a particular cylindrical box.
+A person ‘X’ invents a new procedure in which a new variety of flower-bearing plants can be grown indoors without using soil or manure or seeds in a particular cylindrical box.
 The inventor X can thus file 3 patent applications.

 Firstly, he can file a utility patent for this new process in which the plant is grown.
 The subject matter will be ‘how to grow plant’ for this application.

 Secondly, X can file a plant patent for the new variety of plant which he has created and that the same can grow without any seed.
 The subject matter for the application will be a ‘new class of flower-bearing plant’.